 Are you planning to become a digital world entrepreneur and take advantage of the infinite potential, but don’t know where to start?
-Do you have the Internet idea of the century but don’t know a thing about coding?
+Do you want to launch a SaaS project (Software as a Service) but don’t know a thing about coding?
 Or, on the contrary, are you a tech wiz, but don’t have a clue about sales or marketing?
 Don't panic.
 You’re not alone.
-Follow the guide to explore golden support, training, community and advice options and hit the ground running!
+Follow the guide to find out about support, training, communities and potential partners for a successful start in Brussels!

 In the beginning, is… the business plan.
 Before plunging eyes closed into developing your digital platform or application, save time and money by first validating the potential market for your product or service and the potential profitability of your company.
 This is the purpose of the Minimum Viable Product, a prototype to measure customer interest.
 The best approach for this validation and start-up phase is to get support.